 “We?”
 Betty said.

 “Of course.
 Abigail can’t be the only one afflicted.”
-A smile creeped onto Ann’s face.
+A smile crept onto Ann’s face.
 Abigail did not speak.

 “This is wicked, Ann Putnam.
 We can do no such thing.”
 Betty was firm, something Abigail had never heard.